Choroid plexus carcinoma

 Secondary brain tumors most often occur in people who have a history of cancer.
 But in rare cases, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.

-Secondary brain tumors are far more common than are primary brain tumors.
+In adults, secondary brain tumors are far more common than are primary brain tumors.

 - Breast cancer